ftcardoso/dataModels/PublicTransportation/ServiceAlert/Alert/doc/spec.md

 	- Attribute type: List
 	- Mandatory

-- ```refEntity```: Specify exactly which parts of the network this alert affetcs.
+- ```refAffectedTransitService```: Specify exactly which parts of the network this alert affetcs.
-	- Attribute type: List of references to entities of type [Entity](https://github.com/ftcardoso/dataModels/blob/public_transportation_2/Transportation/PublicTransportServiceAlerts/Entity/doc/spec.md)
+	- Attribute type: List of references to entities of type [AffectedTransitService](https://github.com/ftcardoso/dataModels/blob/PublicTransportation/PublicTransportation/ServiceAlert/AffectedTransitService/doc/spec.md)
 	- Mandatory

 - ```cause```: The cause of the alert.
 Can only exist one cause for each alert.